 As a licenced fund manager in Singapore, we are able to set up VCC fund structures with multiple segregated subfunds to meet different needs of investors: Family Offices, HNWIs with different investment objectives.

-Capitale Team is happy to chat about how VCC works or how it helps FOs and HNWIs to self-manage, and also grow sizeable alternative investment portfolios with control over the investments.
+We are pleased to chat about how VCC works or how we help FOs and HNWIs to self-manage and also grow sizeable alternative investment portfolios with control over the investments.